Xm798/Genshin-Dailynote-Reminder/docs/Push-method-configuration.md

 ## 3. Telegram Bot

 1. To create a bot: Open [@BotFather](https://t.me/botfather), enter `/newbot` to create a new bot.
 Follow the prompts and enter: Bot name, Bot account (needs to end with bot), copy the obtained Token and fill in the configuration file `TG_BOT _TOKEN`. ![ image-20220206143711051 ](https://s2.loli.net/2022/02/06/MBX7EmTJZDtzq93.png)
-2. Click on the link `t.me/你的botid `in the message box to jump to your bot and click `START` to associate your bot.
+2. Click on the link `t.me/your_botid`in the message box to jump to your bot and click `START` to associate your bot.
 3. Open [@userinfobot](https://t.me/userinfobot), send `/start`, get your ID and fill in the profile `TG_USER_ID`.
 4. To use Telegram bot push, you need to configure a proxy or fill in the configuration file `TG_BOT_API` after setting up the inverse proxy server.